 For those who want to go deeper into the topic of iodine, I recommend the books of Dr David Brownstein, Dr Jeffrey Dach, Dr Guy E. Abraham, the works and research of Dr Jorge Flechas, as well as the book The Iodine Crisis recently released.

 Dr. Jorge Flechas: AutoimmuneThyroiditis and IodineTherapy.
 Journal of RestorativeMedicine.
 2013.

 The only natural food containing large quantities of choline are egg yolk, liver, and the brain.
-Many consume egg and liver.
-One egg yolk contains 120-150mg choline, whereas 100g liver contains approximately 400mg contains.
+Many consume eggs and liver.
+One egg yolk contains 120-150mg of choline, whereas 100g liver contains approximately 400mg contains.
 Strong heat treatments are harmful to choline, but cooking/braising is not.

 Mothers and choline salt

 Choline is even more important for pregnant women, and they need it in much larger quantities.
 They should ingest at least 930mg choline per day, which is equal to 6 to 8 egg yolks.